-Since the Statute of Anne almost three hundred years ago, U.S. law has been revised to broaden the scope of copyright, to change the term of copyright protection, and to address new technologies.
-For several years, the U.S. has considered and acted on copyright reform.
+Since the Statute of Anne almost 300 years ago, US law has been revised to broaden the scope of copyright, to change the term of copyright protection, and to address new technologies.
+For several years, the US has considered and acted on copyright reform.
 The Canadian government is considering copyright reform as well.

 1790: Copyright Act of 1790